 Note that for the new LSAT the scoring scale will remain the same: 120 to 180.
 All questions on the scored sections will still be worth 1 raw point each.
 Your total number of correct answers is your raw score, which will then be converted to your scaled score through a conversion table.

 Starting on the August 2024 LSAT, the Writing section will instead have a 50-minute essay where you stake a position in an ongoing "conversation of perspectives."
 This task is 15 minutes longer than the old task since there is now a fair amount of reading to do (about the various different perspectives in the conversation) and to analyze before writing the essay.
-Though the format of this task is different, it is still unscored and thus does not factor into your overall scaled score.
-It also remains a required section of the LSAT.

 None!
 Reading Comprehension and Logical Reasoning will still feature the same types of questions that are already on the current LSAT.
 This means that in order to study for the new LSAT, the only difference is that you would skip over any Logic Games material.
 All the other content remains the same.